-Close to the city is the crater of Irazú; the surreal lunar landscape is one of Costa Rica's most stirring sights.
+Close to the capital is the crater of Irazú; the surreal lunar landscape is one of Costa Rica's most stirring sights.
 Arenal is one of eight active volcanoes in the country; night-time eruptions are the most spectacular.
 The thermal springs and mud pools of Volcán Rincón de la Vieja are best explored on horseback or on foot.
 Trekkers should scale Cerro Chirripó, the country's highest summit.

 People looking to spot wildlife should travel to Santa Rosa National Park, which has ten different habitats, or Tortuguero National Park to explore the lush rainforests, long beaches, swamps and lagoons home to nesting turtles.
 Parque Nacional Corcovado is considered one of the most biologically diverse places in the world, whilst Parque Nacional Manuel Antonio is perfect for primates including howler monkeys and capuchins.